Arterixs/Home-Library-Service/README.md

 There are three different modes of operation:

-Run with `docker compose up` to create images docker and start app with database
+Run with `docker compose up` to create images docker and start app with database.
+And `npm run migration:run` for run migration in db.

 ### Running migrations